Dhar01/Loknath-Dhar.github.io/content/posts/manual-testing-interview-questions.md

 <span style="color: red;">What is Test Scenario?</span>

-- **Test Scenario** is prepared before the actual testing starts.
+<ins>Ans:</ins>**Test Scenario** is prepared before the actual testing starts.
-- It includes plans for testing product, number of team members, environmental condition, making test cases, making test plans and all the features that are to be tested for the product.
+It includes plans for testing product, number of team members, environmental condition, making test cases, making test plans and all the features that are to be tested for the product.

 <span style="color: red;">What is Test Methodology?</span>

-Test methodology is a three step process
+<ins>Ans:</ins>Test methodology is a three step process
 - creating a test strategy
 - creating a test plan
 - executing tests